danielscholl/aks-storage-poc/docs/technical_overview.md

 ### Static Provisioning with Azure Blob

 Static provisioning for Azure Blob storage is fully supported in a keyless configuration.
+However, for keyless access with workload identity, you must use the open-source Blob CSI driver installed via Helm.
 The process involves manual creation of a storage account and blob container, followed by Kubernetes resource definitions that reference the blob using the `azureblob-fuse-premium` CSI driver.
 This approach enables secure access using federated identity, without any keys or tokens.

 Additionally, the `azureblob-nfs-premium` driver supports NFS-based access.
 However, NFS mounts do not offer in-transit encryption and require strict network access controls, making them unsuitable for many compliance-sensitive workloads.